Article 1 – Name and Seat

-- The executive nominates candidates for editorship (with respect to article 9.2), proposes editorial principles and financial arrangements.
-The Council need to approve publication proposals.
+- The executive nominates candidates for editorship (with respect to Article 11.2), proposes editorial principles and financial arrangements.
+The General Assembly needs to approve publication proposals.

-- Any Council member can send a proposal to modify the existing Statutes to the President, the Past President and the Secretary.
+- Any General Assembly member can send a proposal to modify the existing Statutes to the President, the Past President and the Secretary.
 They will immediately transmit the proposal to the entire Executive Committee for information and consideration.
-On being fully considered by the Executive Committee, the Secretary, acting on behalf of the Executive Committee, will then transmit the proposal to the full Council, accompanied by any comments arising from the deliberations of the Executive Committee and/or an alternative proposal where considered appropriate.
-Proposals to change the statutes or appendices must be submitted to member associations at least one month in advance of the annual Council meeting.
+On being fully considered by the Executive Committee, the Secretary, acting on behalf of the Executive Committee, will then transmit the proposal to the General Assembly, accompanied by any comments arising from the deliberations of the Executive Committee and/or an alternative proposal where considered appropriate.
+Proposals to change the statutes or appendices must be submitted to member associations at least one month in advance of the General Assembly meeting.

 - Statute or appendix changes must be approved by a two-thirds majority vote of members voting.
-Voting will take place at the annual Council meeting.
+Voting will take place at the GA meeting.

 IFSAM Criteria for full membership

 IFSAM is a federal association of associations or academies of business and management (hereafter we use the term associations).
 An association aspiring to become a member of IFSAM should have at least four of the following characteristics:

 - The majority of individual members (if any) of the association should be professional academics in the management or business field, broadly defined (employed by business schools, universities or other educational institutions).

 - The majority of the Association’s institutional members (if any) should be management or business education schools or colleges of universities, similar educational institutions or associations.

 - The association should arrange meetings or conferences (including research, teaching or practice) at least once every two years.

 - The association should have a management structure (i.e. a procedure for selecting the president/chairperson, secretary and other officers).